How Does Prometheus Scale?

 If you can imagine, you could have one Prometheus scraping a hundred services, receiving a million time series every 15 seconds.
 That may work great for a time.
 But there are quite a lot of people who operate on a much bigger scale than that.
 As you get bigger, you run out of room and that's why we built Cortex.
 You can just carry on scaling one instance of Cortex as big as you like or need to.

-For the full conversation and podcast with Bryan Boreham and Jeffrey Meyerson, head on over to Software Engineering Daily.
+For the full conversation and podcast with Bryan Boreham and Jeffrey Meyerson about Cortex and Prometheus Scale, head on over to Software Engineering Daily.